ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ```

 **Example Failure**:
-QVS-CBOM detects MD5 and generates a detailed report.
+Aqua-CBOM detects MD5 and generates a detailed report.
 But without enforcement:
 - ❌ Image still deploys to production
 - ❌ Developers might ignore the report
 - ❌ No automatic blocking